Optum/long-medical-document-lms/long_big_bird_exp/README.md

 ### About

-The code in this subdirectory was used in XXX to generate explanations used the Masked Sampling Procedure (MSP) and compare it to 1) random sampling and 2) the [Sampling and Occlusion (SOC) algorithm from Jin et al.](https://arxiv.org/pdf/1911.06194.pdf)
+The code in this subdirectory was used in XXX to generate explanations using the Masked Sampling Procedure (MSP) and compare it to 1) random sampling and 2) the [Sampling and Occlusion (SOC) algorithm from Jin et al.](https://arxiv.org/pdf/1911.06194.pdf)

+The very long Big Bird LM described in the paper was pretrained in a distributed fashion using [PyTorch Lightning](https://github.com/Lightning-AI/lightning) according to instructions in [this blogpost](https://medium.com/@joelstremmel22/multi-node-multi-gpu-comprehensive-working-example-for-pytorch-lightning-on-azureml-bde6abdcd6aa).
+As such, code for this model is not provided, but the training procedure can be replicated by following along with the post and using the parameters described in our paper.
+It is also possible to conduct pretraining from scratch with slight modifications to the code in `../general/models` by following along with the README or by checking out [this blog post](https://huggingface.co/blog/how-to-train) from Hugging Face.

 ### Environment